jaeyow/fullstack-developer/_posts/2019-03-10-seeing-the-bff-pattern-used-in-the-wild.md

 excerpt: "What is the BFF pattern and why you need it."
 modified: 2018-03-10
 published: true
-tags: [intro, beginner, jekyll, tutorial]
+tags: [bff pattern, software development, microservices]
 comments: true
 ---